bamidev/browser-window/docs/GETTING-STARTED.md

 * Supports the most event types.

 *Cons:*
 * Can be a pain to set up correctly; requires a lot of files to be present for the executable & compilation (especially on Windows) needs some extra care to get it done correctly.
-Although, there are scripts in this repository to do it for you.
+Although, there are scripts in this repository to do it for you, and it is virtually painless when using the Nix package manager.
 * No option to link statically & generally not available through package managers.

 ### WebkitGTK